asyncapi/generator/docs/authoring.md

 ## Special file names

-There are certain files that can't be named as you would usually do it.
-We use NPM behind the scenes to download the templates.
-Because NPM will not fetch files like `.gitignore`, you should name them differently.
-No worries, the Generator will take care of renaming them back for you.
+We use NPM behind the scenes to download and install the templates.
+Since NPM will not fetch files like `.gitignore`, you should name them differently.
+Luckily, the Generator will take care of renaming them back for you.
 The following is a table of the special file names:

 |Special file name|Output file name|
 |---|---|